Tag

 The Last of Us Part I

 While the original The Last of Us for PS3 still holds up, technology has advanced tremendously since the game first launched in 2013.
 That’s why Naughty Dog and Sony decided to remake this game, exclusively for PS5 (and PC at a later date).
-What you get is a revamped version of what was already one of the ever made.
+What you get is a revamped version of what was already one of the best games ever made.
 Of course, visuals have been overhauled, with its characters mirroring their counterparts from The Last of Us Part II.
 Beyond that, a slew of gameplay improvements, such as smarter AI, have been implemented, making the game feel more immersive.
 It also utilizes the PS5’s best features, including haptic feedback.
 Full stop, this is the definitive version of The Last of Us.

 Stray